fathym-deno/eac-runtime/docs/getting-started/Configure.md

   EaC: {
     Projects: {
       demo: {
-        ApplicationLookups: {
+        ApplicationResolvers: {
-          publicWebBlog: {
+          home: {
-            PathPattern: '/blog*',
+            PathPattern: '/*',
-            Priority: 500,
+            Priority: 100,
           },
         },
       },
     },
     Applications: {
-      publicWebBlog: {
+      home: {
         Details: {
-          Name: 'Public Web Blog Site',
+          Name: 'Home Site',
           Description:
-            'The public web blog site to be used for the marketing of the project', },
+            'The home site to be used for the marketing of the project', },
-        ModifierResolvers: ['denoKvCache'],
+        ModifierResolvers: {
+          denoKvCache: {
+            Priority: 500,
+          },
+          markdownTohtml: {
+            Priority: 10,
+          },
+        },
         Processor: {
+          Type: 'DFS',
           DFS: {
+            Type: 'Local',
-            DefaultFile: 'index.html',
+            DefaultFile: 'README.md',
-            Package: '@lowcodeunit/public-web-blog',
-            Version: 'latest',
+            FileRoot: './',
-          } as EaCNPMDistributedFileSystem,
+          } as EaCLocalDistributedFileSystem,
         } as EaCDFSProcessor,
       },
     },